ndaidong/restfun/README.md

 A function that accepts an [IncomingMessage](https://nodejs.org/api/http.html#class-httpincomingmessage) (a.k.a `req`) and a [ServerResponse](https://nodejs.org/api/http.html#class-httpserverresponse) (a.k.a `res`).

-In addition to what is inherited from prototype, `restfun` adds the following properties and methods.
+Along with what are inherited from their prototype, `restfun` adds the following properties and methods to `req`/`res`:

 - `req.ip`
 - `req.params`